Guest House In Annapurna Circuit Trekking

 Monasteries in Manang

-The Manang Valley is a cultural and spiritual centre on the Annapurna Circuit, known for its Tibetan Buddhist monasteries.
+The Manang Valley is a cultural and spiritual center on the Annapurna Circuit, known for its Tibetan Buddhist monasteries.
 Braga Monastery in Braga Village is the largest and most famous, with intricate murals and thangka paintings, while the Manang town monastery offers insight into daily rituals and prayer practices.
 Smaller monasteries near Gangapurna and Tilicho Lake provide peaceful meditation spots amid stunning mountain views.
-Together, these monasteries showcase the region’s rich Buddhist traditions and high-altitude Himalayan culture.
+Together, these monasteries showcase the region's rich Buddhist traditions and high-altitude Himalayan culture.

 Muktinath Temple